16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 Furthermore, to overcome the EV chasm and respond to market conditions, we have begun upgrading this platform (E-GMP) to make it adaptable to future tech like EREVs.

-Manfred Harrer, head of Genesis & Performance Development Tech Unit, on June 10, 2025
+Manfred Harrer, Head of Genesis & Performance Development Tech Unit, on June 10, 2025

-The insider who spoke to Money Today confirms that North America and South Korea are likely to receive the GV90 EREV once production begins.
+The insider who spoke to Money Today confirmed that North America and South Korea are likely to receive the GV90 EREV once production begins.
 It is expected to use the company’s new multi-electrification platform that was announced in September 2025, and should deliver well over 621 miles (1,000+ km) of combined range.

 Scout Motors has also confirmed a range-extender ‘Harvester’ version of the Terra pickup.
 A gas-powered generator will charge the battery, extending range to 500 miles or more.
 It will run 150 miles on electricity, with the system handling power management so the driver can focus on the road.

 The Terra Harvester will use an LFP battery, which lasts longer and costs less than NMC.
 CEO Scott Keogh confirmed this in an interview with Jay Leno’s Garage.
 Owners can essentially drive it as an EV by charging it frequently.
 If charging isn’t possible, the 15-gallon gas tank provides backup power.
-Prices are expected to start at around USD 60,000.

-14. Genesis GV80 EREV (2028)
+12. Genesis GV80 EREV (2028)

-Overseas media reports indicate that the second-generation Genesis GV80 (codename: Genesis JX2) is expected to feature a fully electric version and a high-performance Magma variant.
+Overseas media reports indicate that the second-generation Genesis GV80 (codename: Genesis JX2) is expected to feature a fully-electric version and a high-performance Magma variant.

 Range Hassle-Free; 1,000 km+ (621 mi+) range on a single charge with the most EV-like driving experience